Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 Making decisions at regular step intervals is generally most appropriate for physics-based simulations.
 For example, an agent in a robotic simulator that must provide fine-control of joint torques should make its decisions every step of the simulation.
+In games such as real-time strategy, where many agents make their decisions at regular intervals, the decision timing for each agent can be staggered by setting the `DecisionStep` parameter in the `Decision Requester` component for each agent.
 On the other hand, an agent that only needs to make decisions when certain game or simulation events occur, such as in a turn-based game, should call `Agent.RequestDecision()` manually.

 ## Observations and Sensors
 In order for an agent to learn, the observations should include all the